tatiana-ediger/dp-reconstruction-attack/README.md

 counter or not).
 How well can one recover the vector x from the sequence of outputs a?
 The answer depends on what we know about x ahead of time.
 We will consider two situations:

 (a) The bits of x are uniformly random and independent.
 The only input to the attacker is a (the vector of noisy counters).

 (b) The bits of x are uniformly random and independent, but the attacker has some extra information.
 For each i, the attacker has a guess wi which is equal to xi with probability 2/3, independently for each i.
 The attacker’s inputs consist of a and the vector of guesses w.

-Code:
+CODE:
-All the code is located in attack.ipynb, and the functions run_experiment and run_experiment_with_prior allow you to run the attacks for a specified n and view the resulting mean accuracy and standard deviation.
+All the code is located in attack.ipynb, and the functions run_experiment (for part a) and run_experiment_with_prior (for part b) allow you to run the attacks for a specified n and view the resulting mean accuracy and standard deviation.